 For our family, summer is about eating the freshest foods and being outside as much as possible.
 When adidas asked us to write a post about healthy foods and fitness, it was a no-brainer.
+Before I started cooking I did my ultimate home workout routine.
+For those of you who are a bit more advanced, you can always perform each routine more than once.
+Small changes can lead to huge results.
 We live at the beach and we’ve got people coming and going all the time… so we like to have tasty, healthy snacks like grilled fruit on hand that everyone can enjoy.

 Grilled fruit?
 That’s right!
 You take the summer’s best fruit, plus the summer’s best method of cooking, and you end up with a snack that’s so tasty and sweet you’ll surprise even the pickiest kids (and adults) with how much they love it.